-The level of veterinary provision at any event will depend upon the type and size of activity being organised and the number of horses expected.
+The level of veterinary provision will depend upon the type and size of activity being organised and the number of horses expected.
 As part of the activity or event risk assessment, all organisers should consider whether a Veterinary Surgeon is required, and whether they should be present or 'on call' for the duration of the activity.